Apply now and save $75! App fee waived for ALL Spring II applicants!

 Job Descriptions

-Let us take a closer look at some of the careers you can pursue with an MBA in accounting.
-The descriptions include PayScale salary data from June 2019.
+Let us take a closer look at some of the careers you can pursue with an MBA in accounting:

 Cost Accountant

 Often referred to as cost, managerial, corporate or private accountants, a good number of these accountants have their MBA in accounting.
 They often work on budgeting for companies and help project and control the cost of doing business for the company that employs or hires them on a contract basis.
 They also help with financial planning and investing for clients.
-According to PayScale, the average salary is $55,640, with the top 10th percentile making $76,000.
-Some popular career paths include accounting manager and corporate controller.
+According to PayScale, the average salary is $68,640, with the top 10th percentile making $90,000.

 Tax Examiner and Collector

-These professionals work with all levels of government to calculate how much individuals and organizations owe in taxes, collect overdue tax payments and do audits.
+These professionals work with all levels of government to calculate how much individuals and organizations owe in taxes, collect overdue tax payments and conduct audits.
 Their main responsibility is to ensure individuals and organizations pay taxes.
 There are different types of taxes to collect, including federal, sales, income, property and state.
 They can work for private organizations as accountants before moving into government jobs to work on the tax and collector side.
-According to PayScale, the average salary is $49,612 per year, with the top earners making $86,000.
+According to PayScale, the average salary is $59,382 per year, with the top earners making $106,000.

 Vice President (VP), Finance

-VPs of finance are tasked with keeping their businesses turning a profit while optimizing costs, and keeping up with and adhering to government regulations.
+VPs of finance are tasked with keeping their businesses turning a profit while optimizing costs and keeping up with and adhering to government regulations.
 A primary responsibility is planning budgets, as well as managing employees in the finance department.
 They typically have anywhere from five to 10 years of experience in mid- to senior-level roles in accounting or finance, according to PayScale.
-The average yearly salary is $135,334, with a range of $83,000 to $195,000.
+The average yearly salary is $153,660, with the top earners making $204,000.

 Controller